vinayaroratech/whatsapp-bulk-messages/README.md

-# Google Search Automation - Bot to google search
+# Instagram Login Automation - Bot to login instagram
-It is a python script that sends search query to google.
+It is a python script that sends login credentials to instagram.

 ## Prerequisites